Have you ever made a little decision that resulted in a BIG impact?

 For far too many, it has become a game of jumping from one debt to another, from one card limit to another.

 Make a decision to pay off your most expensive debt.
 Just get one paid off.
 Then do it again…and again…and again.
 You can do it.
 It is little decision with a major payoff…freedom.
 Freedom to stop worrying about the future, about your job, about the end of month.
 Using the snowball debt method will work wonders.
-Get started with our mini video course, 5 Steps to Debt-Free Living, to help you on your debt elimination journey.
+Get started with the Debt Snowball Calculator to help you on your debt elimination journey.

 These five are not crazy big mountains to climb, just smart steps that over time will change your relationship with God, your financial well being, your relationships and much more!